KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 ## method_missing and respond_to_missing

 I had read about ghost methods in Ruby before but this was the first time I used `method_missing`.
-In this case, it is what allows setting the values of note fields which can have any name:
+In Anki Record, it is what allows setting the values of a note's note fields, which can have any name because the note's note type is allowed to have arbitrary note fields which can have any name:

 ```ruby
 # lib/anki_record/note/note.rb